TMD20/PT-Muxer/README.md

 * length: [number] will display how long, and how many subs a track has.
 Changing this value has no effect
 * default: [bool] whether to set the default flag in mkv.
 * forced: [bool] whether to set the forced flag.
 Also can be set by changing the site_title to include "forced"
-* sourceDir: [filepath] The original location of the bdmv used to extract track, This should not be changed as it is used during the --remux process
+* sourceDir: [filepath] The original location of the bdmv used to extract track, This should not be changed as it is used during the "remux" process
-* sourceKey: [string] the key of the source in the JSON that the track is tied to, This should not be changed as it is used during the --remux process
+* sourceKey: [string] the key of the source in the JSON that the track is tied to, This should not be changed as it is used during the "remux" process
 * type: [string] whether this is an audio, video, sub-track.
-This value should not be changed as it is used during the --remux process
+This value should not be changed as it is used during the "remux" process
 *  commentary: [bool]  Sets the Commentary flag to yes.
 Should be used for all audio and subtitle tracks that are commentary
 *